 Power-plane segmentation is often used for DC power-bus noise isolation in multilayer printed circuit board (PCB) designs.
 To achieve a desirable noise isolation, different power-plane segmentations can be used.
 A suitable modeling approach, as well as measurements, were employed in this work to study the noise isolation with several power-plane segmentation designs.
 The geometries studied include power islands, and totally segmented power planes.
 The effects of the power-bus noise isolation with different types of power island connections, locations of segmentation, and shapes were analyzed, and compared.
 The modeled and measured results show that suitable power-plane segmentation can result in significant power-bus noise isolation.

-W. Cui et al., "DC Power-Bus Noise Isolation with Power-Plane Segmentation," IEEE Transactions on Electromagnetic Compatibility, Institute of Electrical and Electronics Engineers (IEEE), Jan 2003.
+W. Cui et al., "DC Power-Bus Noise Isolation with Power-Plane Segmentation," IEEE Transactions on Electromagnetic Compatibility, vol. 45, no. 2, pp. 436-443, Institute of Electrical and Electronics Engineers (IEEE), May 2003.

 The definitive version is available at http://dx.doi.org/10.1109/TEMC.2003.811296